Photo: Mark Wassell, Pink Sunset

 The proportion of visitors who climb Uluru has dropped.
 It is estimated that around 38 percent of the visitors made the climb in 2009, down from 74 percent in 1990.

 In 2009 the Director of National Parks invited public submissions on a draft plan to guide management over Uluru-Kata Tjuta National Park.
-The plan recommends that the rock climb be closed on cultural, environmental and safety grounds.
-Details
+The plan recommended that the rock climb be closed on cultural, environmental and safety grounds.

 Ananguku ngura nyangatja ka puku lpa pitjama

 This is Aboriginal land and we welcome you.

 Uluru is 280 miles (450 kilometers) southwest of Alice Springs

 The rock formation is an Inselberg– German for ‘island mountain’ – a prominent geological structure that rises from the surrounding plain.